- Share this article on Facebook

 - Share this article on Print

 Sony Wonder, once the home of “Sesame Street” and “Rudolph the Red-Nosed Reindeer,” will soon be history.
 Sources said that Sony BMG Music Entertainment is shuttering its children’s audio and home entertainment arm to focus on its core music business.

-A company spokesman declined comment, but sources said Jim Wilson, the division's executive vp and general manager, is leaving the company, and the recent loss of Sesame Workshop and Classic Media to Genius Products came after Sony BMG officials informed their various partners of their plans to shutter the division.
+A company spokesman declined comment, but sources said Jim Wilson, the division’s executive vp and GM, is leaving the company, and the recent loss of Sesame Workshop and Classic Media to Genius Products came after Sony BMG officials informed their various partners of their plans to shutter the division.